mzazon/awesome-cloud-projects/aws/content-delivery-networks-cloudfront/content-delivery-networks-cloudfront.md

 1. **Create CloudFront Function for Request Processing**:

    CloudFront Functions execute at the edge for lightweight request/response processing with sub-millisecond execution times.
 They're ideal for cache key normalization, header manipulation, and simple redirects without the overhead of Lambda@Edge.
+This function removes tracking parameters to improve cache hit ratios and handles basic URL redirects, demonstrating edge-based request processing.

    ```bash
    # Create CloudFront Function for header manipulation